 The Unique Sonoran Desert

 We live in a unique and beautiful region not only of the United States, but of the world.
 Recognized as one of the most biodiverse deserts of the world, the Sonoran Desert is one of the greatest gifts of living in Arizona.
-This project focuses on the native plants.
-The plants that make the Sonoran Desert the special place it is.
-We must protect and keep this heritage alive.
+This project focuses on the native plants, the plants that make the Sonoran Desert the special place it is.
+We work to protect and keep this heritage alive.

 Desert Lavender (Hyptis emoryi)